Skip to main content Skip to navigation

 Course overview

 This MA covers all aspects of higher education career and employability work.
-It is developed in conjunction with the Association of Graduate Careers Advisory Services (AGCAS)Link opens in a new window and taught in partnership with them.
+It is delivered in conjunction with the Association of Graduate Careers Advisory Services (AGCAS)Link opens in a new window and taught in partnership with them.
 It is also approved by the Career Development Institute (CDI)Link opens in a new window as meeting the qualification requirement for the UK Register of Career Development ProfessionalsLink opens in a new window.

 Flexible approach